pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 [2]: The secret value you use here must match the same value used for other Controller and Segment Store services.

-### Configuring TLS and Credentials on the Client Side
+### Configuring TLS and Credentials on Client Side

 After enabling and configuring TLS and auth on the server-side services, its time to update the clients, so that the they can establish TLS connections with the servers and are allowed access.